Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Introduction

 Both the ATLAS and CMS experiments~\cite{ATLAS-Paper,CMS-Paper}, being the two multi-purpose particle-physics detectors with cylindrical geometry currently running at the Large Hadron Collider (LHC) at CERN~\cite{LHC}, employ a two-tier trigger system for selecting the products of the proton-proton collisions, so-called events, for storage and analyses~\cite{ATLAS-Trigger,CMS-Trigger}.

-The initial 40 MHz rate of proton-proton collisions produced by the LHC is first reduced to~$\mathcal{O}(100 \mbox{ kHz})$ by an hardware-based Level-1 (L1) trigger system, and then further reduced down to~$\mathcal{O}(1 \mbox{ kHz})$ by a software High Level Trigger (HLT).
+The initial 40 MHz rate of proton-proton collisions produced by the LHC is first reduced to~$\mathcal{O}(100 \mbox{ kHz})$ by a hardware-based Level-1 (L1) trigger system, and then further reduced down to~$\mathcal{O}(1 \mbox{ kHz})$ by a software High Level Trigger (HLT).
 Triggering events is therefore an optimisation problem: how to maximise the variety and richness of the physics program with the limitations in terms of latency, throughput, data transfer, and storage capabilities.
 The selection at L1 must occur with a latency of~$\mathcal{O}(10^{-1}\div 10^0\,\mu \mbox{s})$ and is obtained by using low-resolution detector information.
-The selection at the HLT, instead, is based on software running on a commercial CPU-based farm, and, with access to more granular detector information, needs to occur with typical latency times between~$\mathcal{O}(10^{-2} \div 10^{0}\,\mbox{s})$.
+The selection at the HLT, instead, is based on software running on a commercial CPU-based farm, and, with access to more granular detector information, needs to occur with typical latency times between~$\mathcal{O}(10^{-1} \div 10^{0}\,\mbox{s})$.

 With the upcoming high-luminosity phase of the LHC (HL-LHC)~\cite{HL-LHC}, the design of the trigger and data acquisition system needs to cope with the higher occupancy and the higher number of readout channels of the upgraded detectors.
 The advancement in single-processor computing performance is not adequate, and more modern solutions of heterogeneous computing may offer an interesting avenue of exploration~\cite{ATLAS-HL-LHC-Computing,CMS-HL-LHC-Computing}.
+In particular the works presented in~\cite{Duarte:2019fta,Rankin:2020usv} suggest that FPGA-accelerated inference of machine-learning algorithms is a promising option for particle physice experiments, requiring minimal modifications to the current computing models.